PierreSenellart/provsql/doc/source/dev/playground.rst

 --------------------------------------

-The notebook front-end and the ``/api/nb/*`` kernel endpoints run unmodified; what changes in the browser is what a "kernel" *is*.
+The notebook front-end and the ``/api/nb/*`` kernel endpoints run unmodified; what changes in the browser is what a “kernel” *is*.
 PGlite has one backend session shared by every shim connection object, so:

 * The pinned kernel connection and the request pool are the **same